Welcome to Rotary International District 6270

 "Get to da choppa!" – ibid.

-Hi, Everyone.
-I’m excited to begin my District Governor year.
-My role is to serve you, working with others at the district and higher levels to create opportunities, remove obstacles, and bring expertise and resources to support your initiatives.
+My role as District Governer is to serve you, working with others at the district and higher levels to create opportunities, remove obstacles, and bring expertise and resources to support your initiatives.
 Our district’s success depends on making it easier and more enjoyable for you to serve others and build better friendships.

 The other part of my job is to serve the greater organization.
 We’re tasked with increasing clubs, membership, and philanthropy.
 The key to achieving this also lies in enhancing the member experience.
 When we focus on that, the sought-after growth in all its dimensions becomes organic, heartfelt, and lasting.
 This little bit of organizational Jiu-Jitsu, serving the organization by serving its members, is just another part of The Magic of Rotary.